Ola-Yusuf/Ola-Yusuf/README.md

 ### My name is OLATUNDE Yusuf O. :male_sign:
 I'm working to switch career form academics to software development.

-Working as freelanc developer to meet client needs.
+Working as freelance developer to meet client needs.

 Proficient in Laravel and currently open to work.